A BABY SHOWER OR THREE & SOME INCLUDE THE DAD TO BE

 This was more of MY shower.
 My friends from years came out of the woodworks for the shower.
 I’m the last of my friends to get married and have children.
 It was fun having couples enjoying a shower together.

-When my sister began planning my shower she knew I would want a kid free co-ed party, she knows me pretty well.
+When my sister began planning my shower she knew I would want a kid-free co-ed party, she knows me pretty well.
 Why co-ed?
 Because I’m not the only one having a baby so is my hubby.
 Why no children?
 Because my home is yet to be childproof and not everyone disciplines their children and allows them to run wild.
 I just didn’t want that in our new home.
 Plus, we wanted one last gathering children free, where no one has to watch their language and just enjoy.

-Since I don’t really have family that live close other than my sister, this family shower was more for the husband’s family and some of my friend’s mothers or people that are like family.
-On this invite I forgot to add the adult only and people RSVP with children before I could change it.
+Since I don’t really have family that lives close other than my sister, this family shower was more for the husband’s family and some of my friend’s mothers or people that are like family.
+On this invite, I forgot to add the adult only and people RSVP with children before I could change it.
 So if you really want an adult gathering REMEMBER to add that before you can’t take it back.

 So I called this shower the Husband shower, I played hostess with my sister & friend and let the husband enjoy.
 He had lots of fun and it was easier having two separate showers, rather than one huge one and the young crowd on one side and older adults on the other.

 I know I graduated a few years ago but I became very close to several of my sorority sisters.
-That is what a sorority is about after all, creating life long friendship bonds.
+That is what a sorority is about, after all, creating lifelong friendship bonds.
 Part of that is celebrating each phase of your life.
 I was not able to do the special moment of engagement or wedding because I was already married before I transferred over to my University.
 This was one celebration I didn’t want to miss.
 Now my baby will have lots and lots of aunts.

 I learned how to swaddle from one of my sisters who is a nurse.
-Two of my closest sisters planned my shower and did an amazing job at it.
+Two of my closest sisters planned my shower and did an amazing job with it.
 Not to mention they all spoiled our little one so much.
 I can’t wait for them to meet our baby.